Eleanor of Alburquerque

-Eleanor of Alburquerque (1374 – 16 December 1435) was a Castilian noblewoman, Countess of Alburquerque, became who Queen of Aragon by her marriage to Ferdinand I of Aragon.
+Eleanor of Alburquerque (1374 – 16 December 1435) was a Castilian noblewoman, Countess of Alburquerque, who became Queen of Aragon by her marriage to Ferdinand I of Aragon.
 She was the regent of Aragon during the absence of her son the king in 1420.

 Family

-Eleanor was born in Aldeadavila de la Ribera, province of Salamanca.
+Eleanor was born in Aldeadávila de la Ribera, province of Salamanca.
 Her father was Sancho Alfonso, 1st Count of Alburquerque, who was an illegitimate son of King Alfonso XI of Castile and his mistress Eleanor of Guzman, and a brother of King Henry II of Castile.
 Her mother was Infanta Beatrice, Countess of Alburquerque, who was daughter of Peter I of Portugal and Ines de Castro.
-Eleanor's brother was Ferdinand, 2nd Count of Alburquerque.

 Marriage and queenship

 Eleanor was originally betrothed to Frederick, illegitimate son of Henry II of Castile, however this engagement was broken off.

-Upon the death of the sickly John I of Castile on October 9 of 1390 the Regency Council addressed the issue of the heir presumptive, Infante Henry at the time eleven years of age and his brother Infante Ferdinand, who was then ten years old.
+Upon the death of John I of Castile on 9 October 1390, the Regency Council addressed the issue of the heir presumptive, Infante Henry, at the time eleven years of age and his brother, Infante Ferdinand, who was then ten years old.
 It was agreed that Ferdinand could not marry before his brother Henry reached the age of fourteen.
-Then he would be granted the privileges and social policies majority.
+Then he would be granted the political and social privileges of majority.

 Peter I of Castile was murdered in March 1369 by his bastard brother Henry.
-The representatives of the clergy, the nobility, the state of the gentry and merchants, as well as the authorized legal representatives of some Castillian cities agreed that Henry's grandson Infante Henry should marry the granddaughter of the murdered Peter, the English princess Catherine of Lancaster, daughter of John of Gaunt.
-As the elder brother, Henry, fulfilled these requirements then so should his brother Infante Ferdinand, with a good wife who was honorable and rich.
+The representatives of the clergy, the nobility, the state of the gentry and merchants, as well as the authorized legal representatives of some Castilian cities agreed that Henry's grandson Infante Henry should marry the granddaughter of the murdered Peter, the English princess Catherine of Lancaster, daughter of John of Gaunt.
+And as soon as the eldest brother, Henry III, met these requirements, his younger brother, Prince Ferdinand, would marry a good, honorable and rich wife.

-It was then heard that Eleanor of Alburquerque was sixteen and old enough to marry.
-She expressed her agreement in marriage but could not take place as Ferdinand was not yet ten years old.
-She owned the towns of Haro, Briones, Vilforado, Ledesma with the five towns, Albuquerque, the Codesera, Azagala, Alconchel, Medellin, Alconétar and Villalon, a gift from John I of Castile.
+Eleanor of Alburquerque was the chosen one, as she was sixteen and old enough to marry.
+She expressed her agreement to the marriage, although it could not take place immediately as Ferdinand was still ten years old.
+She owned the towns of Haro, Briones, Vilforado, Ledesma with the five towns, Albuquerque, the Codesera, Azagala, Alconchel, Medellin, Alconétar and Villalon, a gift from her cousin John I of Castile.
 This made Eleanor a very attractive offer to Ferdinand.

 In 1394, Eleanor and Ferdinand were married.
 The marriage is described as a happy one.
 In 1412, Ferdinand and Eleanor became King and Queen of Aragon after the Compromise of Caspe.
 Eleanor was crowned in 1414.